Congressional District # 02

 There was some concern that the extraction system was not effective and that contamination was being allowed into the wetlands.
 The 2002 ESD requires capture of the contamination plume.
 A study was conducted in 2003 that confirmed the plume was indeed being captured, but that capture is dependent on how the extraction system is operated.
 Operation and Maintenance (O&M) procedures require that groundwater pumping rates be periodically revised (if needed) based on how groundwater north of the wells is flowing.
 As part of this ongoing remedy, additional extraction wells may be installed if site monitoring shows that concentrations of contaminants in groundwater are increasing and potentially returning to unacceptable levels.
 In addition, changes are made to the groundwater monitoring program as needed to insure that groundwater in the flood plain area of the site continues to improve.

 A study was completed by site PRPs in 2004 to determine if biodegradation occurring at the Site could be enhanced by addition of nutrients to the groundwater.
 The study concluded that natural biodegradation without enhancement combined with operation of the constructed extraction system should decrease groundwater contaminants to acceptable levels.
 Site PRPs continue operation and maintenance of the Phase II and Phase III remedies with site monitoring in accordance with the O&M Plan.
 On May 10, 2010, EPA completed the second five-year review for the Site.
-In 2012, Site PRPs will complete construction and start-up in-situ treatment enhancements designed to promote reductive dechlorination and further expedite the cleanup.
-In 2012, Site PRPs will also start up revisions to an optimized Phase III system to expedite the site cleanup.
+In 2012, Site PRPs initiated in-situ treatment enhancements to promote reductive dechlorination which should help expedite the cleanup.
+In 2012, Site PRPs also started up Phase III revisions that optimized the system to expedite the site cleanup.
+EPA completed five-year reviews for the Site in 2005 and 2010, and plans to complete the third five-year review in May 2015.

 Community InvolvementU.S.
 EPA and representatives for the State of Michigan and Site PRPs have been available for informal community forums.
 There have not been any problems or concerns communicated to U.S. EPA by the community for the past several years.